microbus-io/fabric/README.md

 <img src="./microbus-logo.svg" height="100" alt="Microbus.io logo">
 </p>

+#### What?
 `Microbus` is a holistic framework for the development, testing, deployment and operation of microservices at scale.
+It combines tooling, guides, patterns and best practices into an elevated engineering experience.
-Build complex solutions comprising a multitude of microservices on your local development machine.
-Deploy as a standalone executable or on Kubernetes.
+* Build entire solutions comprising a multitude of microservices, all on your local development machine

-__WHAT?__ Build and operate complex microservice architectures\
+* Deploy as a standalone modular monolith or as individual containers on Kubernetes

+#### Why?
-__WHY?__ A microservice architecture is essential for addressing the technical and organizational scalability challenges of a growing business\
+A microservice architecture is essential for addressing the technical and organizational scalability challenges of a growing business.
-__HOW?__ A holistic framework that combines tooling, guides, patterns and best practices into an elevated engineering experience\
+* Deploy and scale microservices independently of one another
+* Isolate the blast radius of a failing microservices
+* Release incrementally and frequently, with no need of coordination between teams
+* Adapt to change and avoid a costly rewrite

+#### Who?
-__WHO?__ For engineering teams building cloud-enabled, enterprise-class or web-scalable solutions
+For engineering teams building cloud-enabled, enterprise-class or web-scalable solutions.

-Table of content:
+#### Table of content

 🚌 [Introduction](#-introduction)\
 🐶 [Dogma](#-dogma)\